falcosecurity/falco-rustlings/README.md

 The exercises are designed to be completed in order, with each one building on concepts from the previous ones.
 If you get stuck, refer to the resources section for help.

-Similar to the core `rustlings` exercises, you will need to search for `TODO` and `todo!()` to discover the areas that need to be changed.
+Similar to the core `rustlings` exercises, you will need to search for `TODO` and `todo!()` to discover the areas that need to be changed, you can press `h` to get hints, and you may find a solution ready in the `solutions/` directory.

 ## Resources
 |                                     |                                                                       |